Cookie Consent

 #2 Equality of bargaining power

-Courts may scrutinize limitation of liability clauses more closely in situations where there is a significant imbalance in bargaining power between the parties.
-If one party has substantially more leverage, the court might view the clause as unconscionable or unfairly imposed.
+An enforceable limitation of liability provision must show that both parties have a fairly distributed bargaining power.
+If one party has substantially more leverage, courts might view the clause as unconscionable or unfairly imposed.

 Also read: Mastering the Art of Contract Negotiation—Strategies for Success